capensis/canopsis/doc/TR/TR__alarms.rst

          :param int tstop: End timestamp of requested period
          :param bool opened: If True, consider alarms that are currently opened
          :param bool resolved: If True, consider alarms that have been resolved
-         :param list consolidations: List of extra columns to compute for each returned alarm.
+         :param list lookups: List of extra columns to compute for each returned alarm.
 Extra columns are "pbehaviors" and/or "linklist".
          :param dict filter: Mongo filter.
 Keys are UI column names.
          :param str search: Search expression in custom DSL